-The Patient Assessment/Management - Trauma Skill Examiner can be a Nationally Registered or State licensed EMT or higher.
+The Patient Assessment/Management - Trauma Skill Examiner can be a Nationally Registered or State licensed EMR/EMT or higher.
 A nurse, physician, or other appropriately trained allied health provider who is familiar with current out-of-hospital management of a trauma patient may also serve as an examiner for this skill.
-At a minimum, the examiner should have ample experience in providing patient care at the EMT level.
-The Skill Examiner should have previously completed a focused trauma care course, such as PHTLS, ITLS, or ATLS.
+At a minimum, the examiner should have ample experience in providing patient care at the EMR/EMT level.